cysouw/diathesis/text/c09_adverbials.md

 ### [ NA | NA ] Transitive resultative (*Transitiv Resultativ*) {#sec:adverbial-transitive-resultative}

-With transitive verbs, the addition of a resultative adjective does not necessarily lead to any role remapping.
+The addition of a resultative preverbial to transitive verbs (i.e. basic nominative+accusative verbs) does not lead to any role remapping.
 For example, *prügeln* 'to beat' [@next a] and *totprügeln* 'to beat to death' [@next b] show exactly the same valency.
 Such resultative transitive verbs without diathesis appear to be frequent and the examples given below are just a few illustrative verbs.
-It is unclear to me whether there is any restriction on which adjectives can occur in this construction.
+It is unclear to me whether there is any restriction on which adjectives or verbs can occur in this construction.

 ::: ex
 - Der Vater prügelt den Sohn.